-The Remuneration Committee has considered overall performance in the year to 31 December 2022 and is satisfied that the outcome of the remuneration policy in 2022 is consistent with both the results delivered in year and progress against longer term targets and other metrics.
-Profit before exceptional items and taxation increased by more than 50%, despite a number of challenges to our operations.
-The business has also made good progress against strategic targets in a number of areas, including operational strategy and our longer term energy position.
+The Remuneration Committee has considered overall performance in the year to 31 December 2024 and is satisfied that the outcome of the remuneration policy in 2024 is consistent with both the results delivered in year and progress against longer-term targets and other metrics.
+Profit before taxation decreased in the year by 20.9% due to weak market conditions.
+Despite these performance issues, the Company has made solid progress in many of its strategic objectives, continuing to deliver on improving factory performance, improving the energy footprint of the Company and cementing its position as the supplier of choice in the hospitality tableware sector.

-Whilst, as an AIM listed Company, we are not required to satisfy the Directors Remuneration Report ('DRR') guidelines, we continue to provide information on certain requirements of the Regulations to reflect good practice where this is in the interests of shareholders and where the cost and benefit of supplying this information is appropriate.
+Whilst as an AIM-listed Company, we are not required to satisfy the Directors' Remuneration Report ('DRR') guidelines, we continue to provide information on certain requirements of the Regulations to reflect good practice where this is in the interests of Shareholders and where the cost and benefit of supplying this information is appropriate.

-The Remuneration Committee is composed of J M Moore, who acts as Chair, B M Hynes, R G W Williams and C J Stephens.
-A C Bromfield was Chair of the Committee until her resignation on 22 June 2022.
-All members of the Committee are Non Executive Directors.
-D M O'Connor (Chief Executive Officer) attended Remuneration Committee meetings, but withdrew from any meeting where his remuneration was discussed.
+The Remuneration Committee is composed of J M Moore, who acts as Chair, C J Stephens and M Payne.
+B M Hynes retired from the Committee on 4 June 2024.
+All members of the Committee are Non-Executive Directors.
+D M O'Connor (Chief Executive Officer) attended Remuneration Committee meetings but withdrew from any meeting where his remuneration was discussed.
 The Remuneration Committee has received advice from FIT Remuneration Consultants LLP during the year.
-The total fees paid to FIT Remuneration Consultants were £18,000.
+The total fees paid to FIT Remuneration Consultants were £875.

-Directors' Remuneration Policy
+Directors' remuneration policy

-This section sets out the Company's Directors' Remuneration Policy.
+This section sets out the Company's Directors' Remuneration policy.
 The Policy is determined by the Remuneration Committee of the Company and is subject to regular and detailed review in relation to market practice and alignment with the Group's strategy.
 This policy has applied from the date of the 2020 Annual General Meeting.